Finding The Best Language Japanese Language School in Tokyo

 Most privately managed Japanese language schools in Tokyo tend to focus on recruiting students from southeast Asian countries, east Asian countries, or all countries in general.
 The curriculum, the speed and pace you learn at, and additional support varies greatly depending on who the school caters to.

-The best Japanese language schools for me focus on east Asian students - aka Korean, Chinese, and Taiwanese - because they learn quickly and you will have to focus to keep up with them.
+All in all, The best Japanese language schools for me focus on east Asian students - aka Korean, Chinese, and Taiwanese - because they learn quickly and you will have to focus to keep up with them.
 Schools that cater to Western students tend to move at a slower pace and have more cultural activities because their focus is for you to enjoy Japan as opposed to learning as quickly as possible.
 My assumption is that schools that cater to south east students are not exactly in between east Asian and westerners, but probably leaning more towards schools catering to east Asians but with a slightly slower learning pace.

 All language schools have some staff members who speak English and the language of the country where they have many students from.
 In the past, the main countries were Chinese and Korea, but nowadays it is much more diverse and there are students from all over the world.
 There are also some Japanese language schools that have many students from western countries.

 I personally would not recommend them if your goal is to learn as quickly as possible because you will have too much temptation to speak Japanese.
-If you would like to work while studying, than going to a school that caters to western students might be the best Japanese language school for you in Tokyo.
+If you would like to work while studying, then going to a school that caters to western students might be the best Japanese language school for you in Tokyo.

-Choosing the Best Japanese Language Curriculum for You
+Choosing the Curriculum Right for You

 Majority of Japanese language schools in Tokyo have a curriculum based around reading, writing, listening, vocabulary, and grammar knowledge.
 Learning how to speak Japanese and knowledge of Japanese culture do not appear on the Japanese Language Proficiency Test nor university exams and are therefore not covered in the curriculum.
 Writing is not necessary for the JLPT but appears in higher level Japanese courses because writing skills are a prerequisite for the junior college and university entrance exams.